 - The board of directors discloses information on office holding in other companies to the shareholder’s awareness in the Annual Disclosure Form (Form 56-1) and the Annual Report (Form 56-2).

 - The company has policy for non-executive directors to hold meetings for the purpose of discussing various problems concerning management issues of interest without the presence of management at least once per year.
-In 2014, the aforementioned meeting was held once in the month of April.
+In 2019, the aforementioned meeting was held once on 21 March, 2019.

 - The company’s board of directors has participated with the management in setting the company’s vision, mission, strategies, goals, business plans and budgets.
 Thus, the company has scheduled annual reviews of the company’s vision, mission, strategies, goals, business plans and budgets.